vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

     solution.
 1. Iterate on a series of steps using one or more *feedback loops* to achieve the outcome of the story.
-    Developers will spend much of their time writing code, using methods such as
+    Developers spend much of their time writing code, using methods such as
     [*Test Driven Development*](../../application-development/test-driven-development/),
     *Refactoring* and/or the *Mikado Method*.
-1. Document the work as appropriate and merge it to the source control repository once all the necessary steps are achieved.
+1. Document the work as appropriate and merge it to the source control repository once you complete all the steps.
 1. Verify the work is successfully integrated.

 This entire flow should be run at least once per day,